Add New vCenters, VM Templates and Networks¶

 vOneCloud will create a special key at boot time and save it in /var/lib/one/.one/one_key.
 This key will be used as a private key to encrypt and decrypt all the passwords for all the vCenters that vOneCloud can access.
 Thus, the password shown in the vOneCloud host representing the vCenter is the original password encrypted with this special key.

-To avoid misunderstandings, there are two VM templates we will refer to: the vOneCloud VM Templates and the vCenter VM Templates.
-The formers are created in the vOneCloud web interface (Sunstone), whereas the latter are created directly through the vCenter Web Client.
+Firsts things first, to avoid misunderstandings, there are two VM templates we will refer to: the vOneCloud VM Templates and the vCenter VM Templates.
+The formers are created in the vOneCloud web interface (Sunstone), whereas the latters are created directly through the vCenter Web Client.

 If a user instantiates one of these templates, the vOneCloud scheduler will pick the right vCenter in which to instantiate the VM Template.